JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpEffect Class.md

 # CGpEffect Class

 The `GpEffect` class serves as a base class for eleven classes that you can use to apply effects and adjustments to bitmaps.
-The following classes descend from Effect.
+The following classes descend from **CGpEffect**.

 | Name       | Description |
 | ---------- | ----------- |